-Well they hung John in 1859 his revolt did not go fine.
-Trying to free the was a noble cause, Like putting one's in the Wizard of Oz.
-And I know got John Brown in the ground, Yet I know his not fully text-book bound.
-And I his body's a molderin' away, And I know his rifles have turned to clay.
-But I figure it's time to him some respect, After all his must be quite abject After lynched for humanitarian deeds, Giving Brown a is exactly what he needs.
-So I'm in West Virginia with my Oujia Board, To back faith in a soldier long ignored.
-It's you'd think my intentions are scary, this séance that I'm having at Harpers Ferry.
+Well they hung John Brown in his revolt did not go fine.
+Trying to the slaves was a noble cause, Like putting one's in the Wizard of Oz.
+And I know they've got Brown in the ground, Yet I know his story's not fully bound.
+And I know his body's a away, And I know his have long turned to clay.
+But I figure it's to bring him some respect, all his spirit must be quite abject After being for humanitarian deeds, Giving Brown a hand is exactly he needs.
+So I'm here in West Virginia with my Board, To bring faith in a soldier long ignored.
+It's possible you'd think my are scary, this séance that I'm having at Harpers Ferry.

-John Brown was an abolitionist He did his thing at Harpers Ferry, he missed The opportunity to a slave revolt Because the West Virginian made him holt.
-He got caught by some who weren't down With his liberation, much too profound.
-He was saving the souls of a race, Society cut him down, shoved morals in face.
-They said John Brown, John surrender now.
-John Brown, Brown, We just know how You ever think you'd get away with this.
-His public execution was ultimate diss.
+John Brown was an abolitionist He did his thing at Ferry, though he missed The opportunity to lead a slave Because the West Virginian made him holt.
+He got caught by racists who weren't down his liberal liberation, much too profound.
+He was saving the of a suppressed race, Society cut him down, shoved their in face. said John Brown, John Brown Just now.
+John Brown, Brown, We just know how You could think you'd get away with this.
+His public execution was their diss.

 CHORUS

-So I'm here at Harpers Ferry, for a sign To communicate with John Brown, his mind.
-And I'm on his very brave deeds Occasional is what the dead need.
-Then all of a sudden, he to me I'm Macbeth, and he's the witches three.
+So I'm here at Ferry, waiting for a sign To communicate with John Brown, his mind.
+And I'm focusing on his brave deeds Occasional respect is what the need.
+Then all of a sudden, he to me Like I'm Macbeth, and the witches three.
 He looks into my eyes, like two jars And says, "Hello, you be Lars."
-And I'm surprise to see Brown today, like Slimer, and pale as clay.
-Yet he looks tired, and he warn, The expression in his is somewhat forlorn.
-I ask him for on racial harmony He tells me to fighting bigotry.
-He we can look forward to a new society, And that he digs the I did with B.
+And I'm surprise to see Brown today, Levitating like Slimer, and as clay.
+Yet he tired, and he looks warn, The expression in his is somewhat forlorn.
+I ask him for advice on racial He tells me to fighting bigotry.
+He says we can look to a new society, And that he digs the song I did B.